• Skip to primary navigation

 I’ve even witnessed that in my kids as they face their fears and also don’t put limits on their dreams.

-We’ve been blessed to share so many incredible experiences that they truly do believe the sky is the limit.
+We’ve been blessed to share so many incredible experiences that have expanded their confidence.

 I can’t let their disapproval or misunderstanding of my motives stop me because I’m more concerned about their opinion.

-I would have missed out on so many incredible experiences over the years if I would have paused to filter whether I thought everyone would approve.
+I would have missed out on so many incredible experiences over the years if I had paused to filter whether I thought everyone would approve.

 I’m choosing to enjoy and live my life to the fullest.